Matrix nearness problems and eigenvalue optimization: Kreiss number

 The main difference to the two-level iteration for the stability radius in Chapter~\ref{chap:two-level} is that we now have to deal with nonlinear eigenvalue problems, where we need to compute eigenvalues $\lambda$ (and corresponding left and right eigenvectors) such that In contrast to the situation considered in the preceding section, here $w$ is not a holomorphic function, and so algorithms for nonlinear eigenvalue problems with holomorphic functions, such as the method proposed by Beyn (\cite{Bey12}), cannot be applied.
 See G\"uttel \& Tisseur (\cite{GueT17}) for a review of numerical methods for nonlinear eigenvalue problems.
-In the present case, when $\eps<1$ (ideally $\eps\ll 1$), we can do a (fast) converging iteration where the $(n+1)$st iterate $\lambda_{n+1}$ is determined as a rightmost eigenvalue of the perturbed matrix $A+w(\lambda_n)\eps E$.
+In the present case, where $\eps<1$ (and $\eps\ll 1$ if $K(A)=1/\oeps^w \gg 1$), we can do a (fast) converging iteration where the $(n+1)$st iterate $\lambda_{n+1}$ is determined as a rightmost eigenvalue of the perturbed matrix $A+w(\lambda_n)\eps E$. \bcl This iteration just requires standard eigenvalue algorithms for computing a rightmost eigenvalue of a given matrix as discussed in the Notes of Chapter~\ref{chap:proto}. \ecl

-Aside from this extra difficulty of dealing with a generalized eigenvalue problem, the whole programme of Chapters~\ref{chap:proto} and~\ref{chap:two-level} extends in a straightforward way to the present situation.
+The whole programme of Chapters~\ref{chap:proto} and~\ref{chap:two-level} then extends in a straightforward way to the present situation.